Ken Selzer gave to support award-winning book by historian, Jim Sherow

-For Ken Selzer ‘75, his “passion for Kansas and the Chisholm Trail” met opportunity when Jim Sherow, professor of history at Kansas State University and later university distinguished professor, was writing the four-time award-winning “The Chisholm Trail: Joseph McCoy’s Great Gamble,” an authoritative environmental history of the famous cattle-drive trail.
+For Ken Selzer ‘75, his “passion for Kansas and the Chisholm Trail” met opportunity when Jim Sherow, former professor of history at Kansas State University, was writing the four-time award-winning “The Chisholm Trail: Joseph McCoy’s Great Gamble,” an authoritative environmental history of the famous cattle-drive trail.
 Ken grew up “directly on the Chisholm Trail” in Goessel, Kansas, and supporting Jim’s work on the book was a way to help tell the story and honor Ken’s dad whose farm was intimately connected with this big piece of Kansas history.

 Making the connection

 What began as a conversation with former K-State President Jon Wefald, became an opportunity for Ken to fund research assistants to help make Jim’s history of the Chisholm Trail possible.
 By chance, Ken also helped acquire illustrations to be included in the publication.
 What may not seem like a big gift of $5,000, was the catalyst for Jim, a fourth-generation Kansan, to finish what would become a book with the help of his undergraduate researchers.

 “It’s unique to have someone invest in a historian’s work.
 I was really grateful to Ken and how his donation meant that the undergraduate researchers could help acquire the information so I could analyze and synthesize the data,” Jim said.
 “Ken has connections across the state and helped with permissions and illustrations.
 He played a big role.
 He set up speaking arrangements across the state and in Rotary Clubs, and we had a great time presenting.”